lalitaditya16/projectx/README.md

 player recruitment, contract negotiations, and squad management

-Note - The jorunal article in the files section is the unpublished version.
+Note - The journal article in the files section is the unpublished version.